 Payroll of the home worker employed by an individual

-The salary of the employee employed at home by an individual is composed of a basic salary and any ancillary elements.
-The remuneration of overtime, public holidays, paid leave, night time are among these ancillary elements.
+The pay of the employee employed at home by an individual is composed of a basic salary and any ancillary elements (overtime, holidays, night hours, etc...)..
 We're taking stock of the regulations.

-The gross hourly wage may not be less than the following amounts:
+The basic gross hourly wage may not be less than:

 • Minimum hourly wage provided for in the collective agreement